EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Experiments

+\textbf{Effect of the Stopping Mechanism.} We use Figure~\ref{fig:tab_stop_ratios} to show the effectiveness of our stopping mechanism.
+The ground truth used here for calculating IoU and mIoU is the union occupancy of the 30 frustums in a global scene.
+We observed that using a larger threshold results in more observations and better performance.

-\textbf{Analysis of the Confidence Refinement.} During each update, current Gaussians are refined through three refinement layers.
-We froze the first two refine layers and equally updated all Gaussians in the last refine layer when training our EmbodiedOcc.
-Table \ref{tab:ablation2} presents the impact of varying numbers of frozen refinement layers and different confidence values (determines the coefficient of each \(\Delta \mathbf{G}\)) on the embodied occupancy prediction task.
-We can observe that moderate updates to those previously processed Gaussians yield the best embodied occupancy prediction.
+\textbf{Analysis of the Confidence Refinement.} During each update, local Gaussians are refined through three refinement layers.
+For Gaussians that have been updated before, we froze the first two layers and updated them in the last refinement layer when training our EmbodiedOcc.
+Figure~\ref{fig:tab_confidence} on the Occ-ScanNet-mini2 and the EmbodiedOcc-ScanNet-mini datasets shows the impact of different confidence values (determines the coefficient of each \(\Delta \mathbf{G}\)).
+We observe that moderate updates to those previously processed Gaussians yield the best embodied occupancy prediction.

+\textbf{Analysis of the Model Design.} The essence of our EmbodiedOcc is the explicit Gaussian memory.
+We adopt object-centric Gaussians instead of grid-based voxels since Gaussians are more flexible for local-global interaction.
+We implemented a voxel version of our EmbodiedOcc and evaluated it on our benchmark.
+As shown in Table~\ref{tab:model_design}, the satisfactory local yet poor embodied performance of EmbodiedOcc in the voxel version verified our conclusion.
+Results in Table~\ref{tab:model_design} were evaluated on the Occ-ScanNet and EmbodiedOcc-ScanNet datasets.